 The combined population of these two areas is 67,932 residents of which approximately 32,343 residents (47.6%) are female; of which 24,400 residents (35.9%) are under 18 years old; 7,068 are elderly (above 60 years), and 1,615 are persons with disabilities.
-The preparatory work undertaken for the development of this proposal note assesses that 40,275 of these people are moderately vulnerable to flooding, and 12,564 are extremely vulnerable to flooding.
-Please note that these figures are preliminary and will be re-visited during the preparation of the full funding proposal accurate at the time of the development of the project proposal, but will be revisited and if necessary updated during the inception phase of the project.
+The preparatory work undertaken for the development of this proposal assesses that 40,275 of these people are moderately vulnerable to flooding, and 12,564 are extremely vulnerable to flooding.
+Please note that these figures are accurate at the time of the development of the project proposal, but will be revisited and if necessary updated during the inception phase of the project.